Commochief/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. On the **az104-06-vm0** blade, in the **Operations** section, click **Run command**, and, in the list of commands, click **RunPowerShellScript**.

+   > **Note**: If you don't see any commands available, ensure you have the following RBAC assignments at the subscription level.
+   > - Microsoft.Compute/locations/runCommands/read
+   > - Microsoft.Compute/virtualMachines/runCommand/action

 1. On the **Run Command Script** blade, type the following and click **Run** to install the Remote Access Windows Server role.

    ```powershell